oedp-comms/seekcommons-org-website/fellowship-application.md

 - Participation in entry and exit surveys conducted by the SEEKcommons team.

 SEEKCommons Fellows will benefit from these offerings:
-- Stipends: $8,000 graduates, $12,000 post-docs and professionals
+- Stipends: $8,000 graduate students, $12,000 post-docs and professionals
 - Mentorship from SEEKCommons project and network members
 - Training in OS, STS, and Socio-environmental research topics